parcio/julea/doc/object-backend-specs.md

 ### backend_create

 This function creates a new object specified by its full path.
 Both the namespace and the path can contain an arbitrary number of parent directories.
-It's the responsibility of the backend to create any missing parent directories.
+It’s the responsibility of the backend to create any missing parent directories.

 **Parameters**
 - `backend_data`: The backend in which to create the object.